-Our applications period begins January 1 each school year.
+Our applications period begins on January 6, 2020.
 There is a priority deadline of Wednesday, February 7, 2024, for re-enrollment, but applications will remain open.
-We will make admission decisions by March 15, and will notify families shortly thereafter.
+We will make admission decisions by March 17 and will notify families shortly thereafter.

 - Children entering preschool must be four years of age by August 31.

 - Children entering kindergarten must be five years of age by August 31.

 - Students applying for admission in 1st through 8th grades must present a copy of the current report card and standardized test results and any IEP or 504 plan applicable for review and determination of whether our program will meet the educational needs of your child.
 An interview with the student is often part of the admission process.

 - We may require incoming students to participate in testing in some academic areas.

 The following documents are due at the time of application but no later than five days from the date of application.
 Applications are considered incomplete until documents are received:

 - Most recent report card